Who are Barn Cats?

-Cats in our barn cat program fall into one of three categories:
+Cats in our Barn Cat program fall into one of two categories:

 - Cats who are social but too feisty in interactions with people here at Dakin.